acb3688/simultex/README.md

 ## Privacy and security

 - **Local and private by default.** SimulTeX listens only on `127.0.0.1`, and the live transcript requires the random token in the printed URL.
-Keep that URL private.
+Share it only with people you trust and only through a secure tunnel.
 - **Read-only companion.** The browser cannot control the child process, and API routing changes apply only to the launched command—not your global Codex or Claude configuration.